 • Weekly wins: 2

-Dynamite stayed firmly entrenched in it’s one match a week habit.
-The ring time is down a little bit so far, but that’s to be expected when they haven’t a week with a second match yet or even a mixed tag match to bump up the total ring time.
-The women’s tag team titles have helped with the number of women wrestling per week, so there’s ne big positive.
+Dynamite has stayed firmly entrenched in it’s one match a week habit.
+The ring time is down a little bit so far, but that’s to be expected when they’ve only had two weeks with a second match to bump up the total ring time.
+The women’s tag team titles have helped with the number of women wrestling per week, so there’s one big positive.
+It looks to me like a lot is hinging on Mercedes Mone to return to television; the women averaged four more minutes of total ring time whenever she wrestled on TV in 2025 so I imagine the gap between then and now will close pretty quickly when she’s back.

 TNA